simomarsili/ndd/README.md

 ## Basic usage

-The `ndd.entropy` function takes as input an vector of counts, representing the observed frequencies for a set of classes or states, and returns an entropy estimate (in nats):
+The `ndd.entropy` function takes as input a vector of counts, representing the observed frequencies for a set of classes or states, and returns an entropy estimate (in nats):